-I recently went on a paranormal road trip up the East Coast and will be filling you guys in on that soon, but today is all about the last stop on that trip: Ithaca City Cemetery, an expansive cemetery located adjacent from Cornell University in Ithaca, New York.
+Ithaca City Cemetery is an expansive cemetery located adjacent to Cornell University in Ithaca, New York.
 If you're like me, you can appreciate the beauty in cemeteries, and I have to say, this is one of the most beautiful cemeteries that I have ever seen.

 The first person to be buried here (that there is a record of) was a young girl named Rachel Allen who passed away and was buried in an unmarked grave back in 1790 or 1791 (the exact year is unknown).